ai-cfia/dev-rel-docs/adr/004-open-source-development.md

 embracing the ethos of open source development at its core.
-This means every aspect of our development – from core functionalities to ancillary tools – will be made available to the public, allowing for community contributions, feedback, and collaboration right from the inception of any project.
+This means every aspect of our development – from core functionalities to ancillary tools – will be made available to the public, allowing for community contributions, feedback, and collaboration right from the inception of any product.

 By committing to full open source development, the AI Lab is not just adopting a development approach but embracing a philosophy.
 We believe in the power of